Teddy34/gatsby-blog/blog/promise_resolve/index.md

 }
 ```

 Not fantastic but much safer than `our_function_bad_version`.
 I don't have these cases very often in my code base due to classic Functional Programming patterns.
 FP loves unary functions (functions that take only one argument).
-We have many ways to build them (currying & partial application) and consume them (functors, composition & monad).
-I turn out Promises have a lot to do with FP and does not come as a surprise that the callback signatures are unaries.
+They are easy to reason about (transformation of input type A to output type B), we have many ways to build them (currying & partial application) and consume them (functors, composition & monad).
+It turns out that Promises have a lot to do with FP and it does not come as a surprise that the callback signatures are unaries.
 It would be difficult to chain properly promises if it was not the case.

 But let's close this short post and take a look back at the original problem.
 Wrapping the beginning of your promise chains with a Promise.resolve() is a great way to avoid bugs.
 Let them all have one.